 Oatmeal is fabulous food to help decrease stress because it has many beneficial properties to make you feel better from the inside out.

 A complex carbohydrate, this filling comfort food triggers your brain to produce higher serotonin levels, the feel-good chemical, helping you feel calmer and less stressed.

 Choosing oatmeal for breakfast can also help you feel more focused and improve your concentration throughout the morning.

 Add grated dark chocolate, berries, and nuts on top of a bowl of oatmeal to add taste and boost stress-busting nutrition.

 Walnuts are a great healthy snacking option to choose when striving to control your stress levels better.
 They are also rich in omega-3 oils and other healthy fats.
-In addition, the pleasant flavor of walnuts makes them a tasty snack for in-between meals, added to salads, or as part of a desert.
+In addition, the pleasant flavor of walnuts makes them a tasty snack for in-between meals, added to salads, or as part of a dessert.

 Another great food for snacking on, which also helps fight stress and anxiety, is pistachios.
-Besides the nutritional benefits, preparing the pistachios for eating can be therapeutic.
+Besides the nutritional benefits, preparing pistachios for eating can be therapeutic.
 The rhythmic, repetitive act of shelling pistachios can help create a calming state.